 Once you have successfully connected your Stripe account, your information will be displayed under Payment Methods.

 If you ever need to disconnect your Stripe account, you can do so by clicking Disconnect Stripe under your connected account.

 What will the client see?

-When you have your Stripe account connected as a payment method, your client will see a Pay with credit card option when paying for their invoice.
+When you have your Stripe account connected as a payment method, your client will see a Pay with credit card option when paying for their invoice or session.

 Bank Transfer (ACH)

-When you have Stripe connected as a payment method, you can also enable bank transfers (ACH) as an option for your clients!
+When you have Stripe connected as a payment method, you can also activate bank transfers (ACH) as an option for your clients!